JCreps/Collectr-Portfolio-Exporter/README.md

-# Collectr Portfolio csv Exporter
+# Collectr Portfolio CSV Exporter

 This is a lightweight Chrome extension that lets you export your portfolio data from [Collectr](https://app.getcollectr.com) into a clean, customizable CSV file.